 Interpreting the annual theme is one of the most important parts of participating in the Georgia Day Banner Competition or Statewide Student Art Contest.
 Need inspiration?
 Check out one or more of the following suggested topics that can be explored within the theme, “A Legacy of Leadership: Georgia’s Elected Officials”:

 Illustrate Georgia’s past or present elected officials who influenced Georgia’s political landscape:

 - Jimmy Carter

-- The art competition is open to any individual student attending public, private, parochial, or home school in Georgia in grades K-12.
+- The art contest is open to any individual student attending public, private, parochial, online, or home school in Georgia in grades K-12.